fatimaabaiji/mental-health-awarness/README.md

 ## Getting Started
 To get started with the project, visit the deployed site at [Mental Health Awareness Project](https://fatimaabaiji.github.io/mental-health-awarness/).

-## Contributing
-We welcome contributions from the community.
-If you would like to contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your branch.
-4. Submit a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact Information
 For any questions or inquiries, please contact us at:
 - Email: [fatima.abaiji@gmail.com](mailto:fatima.abaiji@gmail.com)

+## Index Page
+The index page provides an overview of the project, including the latest updates and featured articles.

+## About Us Page
+The about us page introduces the Mental Health Awareness Project and outlines our mission and values.

+## Contact Page
+The contact page provides various ways to get in touch with us, including a contact form and social media links.

+## Resource Page
+The resource page offers a comprehensive directory of mental health support resources, including hotlines, websites, and local services.

 Thank you for your interest in the Mental Health Awareness Project!
+Mental Health Awareness Project